theupdateframework/taps/tap6.md

 # Abstract

-This TAP requires that the specification's version identifier, against which the TUF repository should be assessed for validity, must be included in metadata.
+This TAP requires that the specification's version, against which the TUF repository should be assessed for validity, must be included in metadata.